OvRcode/ovrride/wp-content/plugins/quickshare/readme.txt

 * Compatible with WordPress 3.5-3.6

 == Upgrade Notice ==
+= 1.5 =
+* Improved Twitter sharing for better social engagement, hide from widgets, update Genericons to 3.0.2, adds Reddit and Stumbleupon Genericons.

 = 1.4 =
 * Better support for displaying QuickShare exactly where you want it, including new `[quickshare]` shortcode.
 Several other features and tweaks, see changelog.